Career Academy Canada logo

 Continuing Care Assistant Certificate Program (CCA)

-• Achieve a recognized Canadian healthcare credential
+• Achieve a recognized healthcare credential

 • Train for an in-demand profession in Nova Scotia